dapangmao/Blog/Two alternative ways with SAS and SQL.md

 #####Direct Read

-This time we use the data structure of heap again.
+This time we use the data structure of heap again in Python.
 To find the k top rows for each group, we just need to prepare the min heaps with the k size for each group.
 With the smaller values popped out everytime, we finally get the top k values for each group.
 The optimized time complexity is O(Nlog(k))

+    #In Python
     from sas7bdat import SAS7BDAT
     from heapq import heappush, heappop